kemzeb/ratsh/README.md

 `./build/main`

-This project mainly exists just for the purposes of fun and education, but I do wish to see it provide much of the convience and features that we see in the shells we use reguarly.
+This project mainly exists just for the purposes of fun and education, but I do wish to see it provide much of the convenience and features that we see in the shells we use reguarly.